 When I tell people I want to live in a school bus after I retire, reactions run the gamut.
 But it’s OK.
 I’ve already driven a bus – The bus I was riding home from school one Spring day in 1972, in 9th Grade, supervised.
 Actually, I wasn’t supervised at all, but only watched by the licensed bus driver who gave me her seat so that I could drive my bus down my street.

 One of the best – and worst – things in the past 10 years of my life happened in July 2008 when I bought a run-down house in a delightfully diverse urban neighborhood.
 I was armed with an annual salary approaching $60,000 and had great plans for turning the house into a picturesque homestead.
 Small and inexpensive home, plenty of money for rehab, and ideas that filled half a drawer in my file cabinet.
 Slam-dunk.

-The neighborhood has sustained, even to this day, its delightful diversity – racial, cultural, national, linguistic, behavioral, and socioeconomic – but three weeks after I took ownership of the house in 2008, I was laid off, along with about 150 of my newspaper colleagues.
+The neighborhood has sustained its delightful diversity to this day – racial, cultural, national, linguistic, behavioral, and socioeconomic – but three weeks after I took ownership of the house in 2008, I was laid off, along with about 150 of my newspaper colleagues.

 Enter Plan B, which involved unemployment payments from the state, which covered the very modest mortgage, insurance, and taxes, plus a cash severance that paid for a brand new furnace, and miscellaneous subsidies for heating oil.